 3. Interstitial Cystitis

-"There are many working theories including an autoimmune component, chronic inflammation, and even neurologic causes, but currently there is no one hallmark cause and effect for this diagnosis," says Rice.
+"There are many working theories including an autoimmune component, chronic inflammation, and even neurologic causes, but currently there is no one hallmark cause and effect for this diagnosis," Dr. Rice says.
 "Interstitial cystitis/bladder pain syndrome is generally a diagnosis of exclusion unless patients have very textbook symptoms.
 This means when everything else including infection and anatomical conditions are ruled out, then I start to consider IC as a diagnosis.
 I will find that many patients who come to me with a diagnosis of IC/BPS simply have not had an adequate history, physical, or workup performed."

 4. An STI

-Some STIs, like gonorrhea and chlamydia, cause symptoms like frequent urination and bladder pain that can be confused with a UTI, family medicine doctor Sheryl Recinos, MD tells Bustle.
+Some STIs, like gonorrhea and chlamydia, cause symptoms like frequent urination and bladder pain that can be confused with a UTI, family medicine doctor Sheryl Recinos, MD, tells Bustle.
 You should be able to rule these out or in pretty easily by getting an RNA-based test, she says.

 5. Bladder Hypersensitivity